IzackTakazawa/IzackTakazawa/README.md

 ## Hi, I'm Izack

-I am a student at Chaminade University of Honolulu
+⚡ I am a student athlete at Chaminade University of Honolulu 🌱 I am a right handed pitcher (RHP) for Chaminade Baseball 📫 I live in Honolulu, Hawaii
+💬 Reach me at takazawaizack@gmail.com

 <!--
 **IzackTakazawa/IzackTakazawa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.